VidyaGameMaka/GameBase_GDScript_Godot4/README.md

 # GameBase_GDScript_Godot4

 This project was made in **Godot 4.3**.
-Older versions of Godot are not recommended to use this project.
+Older versions of Godot 4 are not recommended to use this project.
+This project is incompatible with Godot 3 and older.

 GDScript version of my Save/Load/Delete system.
 This is a complete Godot project and is intended to be used as a starting point for a new game, however it is possible to copy it into your existing game, expect to perform some modifications to make it fit with your game's folder layout.